 It’s understandable that businesses don’t want to interrupt the existing systems they have- they want to make money!
 Migrating an entire system, even if it’s a small part of the business, takes time and money to build, and time and money to integrate.

 The issue is that most of the services that businesses might want to migrate (as you’ll see below) aren’t just a small part of the business.
-Here’s some of the reasons that some companies don’t make a change, even if it does reduce cost and increase productivity over the long run:
+Here are some of the reasons that some companies don’t make a change, even if it does reduce cost and increase productivity over the long run:

-If it isn’t broken-don’t fix it!
+If it isn’t broken don’t fix it!

 The system they use (and the one they’ve used for numbers of years) works!
 Hearing the horror stories that other companies have had with this transition, it doesn’t make financial sense to make the leap- especially if it doesn’t pay for itself.
-This makes sense in the sort-term, but if your business is planning to grow, or needs to integrate new computer technology, it’s going to get more and more difficult, and suddenly, you’ll have two separate networks.
+This makes sense in the short-term, but if your business is planning to grow, or needs to integrate new computer technology, it’s going to get more and more difficult, and suddenly, you’ll have two separate networks.